 Despite generally being in good health, even college athletes can have problems with alcohol abuse.
 The Center for Science in the Public Interest found that more than 74% of athletes attending NCAA Division I schools had consumed alcoholic drinks in the past month.
 Alcohol has a sedative effect that impairs judgment, increases poor decision-making skills, and lowers inhibitions.
 Contacting alcohol abuse hotlines can make a real difference to someone who abuses alcohol or is addicted to it.

-Before you call an alcohol abuse hotline, it may be helpful to have a list of questions ready so you can be sure to get all the answers you need.
+Before you call an alcohol crisis line for help, it may be useful to have a list of questions ready so you can be sure to get all the answers you need.
 Examples of questions you might ask include:

 - How can I tell if I have a problem with alcohol?